nmondal/cowj/README.md

 ```

 It simply defines the routes - as well the handler script for such a route.
-In this way it is very similar to PHP doctrine, as well as DJango or Play.
+In this way it is very similar to PHP doctrine, as well as DJango or Play of even FastApi.

+Under the hood it uses Jetty12 and also support websockets!

 ### Scripting

 Is Polyglot.
 We support JSR-223 languages - in built support is provided right now for:

 1. Groovy ( Optionally Typed )
-2. JavaScript ( via Rhino Engine )
+2. JavaScript ( via GraalJS  )
 3. Kotlin Scripting ( Fully Typed )
 4. Python 2.7 ( Jython )
+5. Python 3.10 ( Graal Python )
-5. ZoomBA  ( Duck Typed )
+6. ZoomBA  ( Duck Typed )

 And obviously any pre-existing class files just work!